 Reclaiming our identity is one of the strategies of how we can thrive with chronic migraine.
 We must return to hobbies we enjoyed prior to becoming chronically ill.
 It is only in the last few years that I returned to the comfort of books.
 I forgot how important reading was to me.
-Reading again helped me to reclaim my identity.
+Reading even with migraine helped me to reclaim my identity.

-Here are the five strategies to help you enjoy reading again despite chronic migraine.
+5 five strategies to help you enjoy reading with migraine

 Here are a few ways you can listen to audio books:

-- You can download audio books from Audible.com.
+- Download audio books from Audible.com.
 Audible offers 30 days of membership free to get you started.
 Then you can decide if you wish to cancel, purchase a monthly subscription or pay for individual audio books.

-- Similarly You can also get audio books through Kindle Unlimited.
-There is also a 30 day trial!
+- Try audio books through Kindle Unlimited.
+There is also a 30 day trial.
 However, with Kindle Unlimited you can also read e-books which is an extra bonus.

 2. Use E-books

 Reading e-books has also become popular and to some people even a preferable method to reading.
 Although some people prefer holding an actual book in their hands, I prefer the convenience of being able to open my phone or an e-reader at any location and get in 30 minutes of reading during a break.